Fani Willis testifies in misconduct hearing that could derail Trump case

 He stated he has no financial interest in the case, that no funds from his hiring have been shared with Ms Willis, and that they have never shared any financial accounts, expenses or housing.

-Ms Willis also testified that the couple began dating in March or April of 2022.
+Ms Willis also testified that the couple began dating in March or April of 2022 and ended their romantic relationship in the summer of 2023.

+She accused Ms Merchant of repeatedly mischaracterising her testimony and repeating “lies” about her personal life in her questions to Ms Willis and in court filings.

+“You’re confused.
+You think I’m on trial.
+These people are on trial for trying to steal an election in 2020,” she said.
+“I’m not on trial.
+No matter how hard you try to put me on trial.”

 Join our commenting forum